athnikas/dbt-airflow-workshop/README.md

 export GIT_EMAIL=<THE EMAIL YOU REGISTERED ON GITHUB>
 ```

-Through the above you can authenticate and commit changes to your repos repo.
+Through the above you can authenticate and commit changes to your repos.
 Helper command is:

 ```
 source ~/.bashrc